Experts Task NCAA On Oversight, Regulatory Functions

 Stakeholders in the nation’s aviation industry have urged the Nigerian Civil Aviation Authority (NCAA) to live up to its constitutional mandate and responsibilities as regards oversight and regulatory activities related to Nigeria’s airspace management.

-The aviation experts made up of members of the Aviation Safety Round Table Initiative (ASRTI) also advised NCAA to try and implement all the Safety Recommendations issued by Accident Investigation Bureau (AIB) to advance the safety of Nigerian Airspace.
+The aviation experts, made up of members of the Aviation Safety Round Table Initiative (ASRTI), also advised the NCAA to try and implement all the Safety Recommendations issued by Accident Investigation Bureau (AIB) to advance the safety of Nigerian Airspace.

-Warning that there is need for NCAA to do more, the group stated that “there is a need for NCAA to be proactive and innovative towards airspace regulation, as weakness or failure of a regulatory body leads to many incidents while it is the accumulation of incidents that ultimately leads to air accidents”.

-In the official statement made available to LEADERSHIP Sunday signed by the group’s President, Dr Gbenga Olowo, ASRTI emphasised that “there is a need for NCAA to be proactive and innovative towards airspace regulation, as weakness or failure of a regulatory body leads to many incidents while it is the accumulation of incidents that ultimately leads to air accidents”.
+In a statement made available to LEADERSHIP Sunday signed by the group’s president, Dr Gbenga Olowo, ASRTI emphasised that, “there is need for NCAA to be proactive and innovative towards airspace regulation, as weakness or failure of a regulatory body leads to many incidents while it is the accumulation of incidents that ultimately leads to air accidents.”

 MOST READ